judepayne/extra-loom/README.md

 The attr would be added onto both edges between vertices 1 and 2.

 attrs can be fetched from vertices and edges using Loom's `attr` and `attrs` functions in the `loom.attr` namespace.

+### Useful extras

+In the `useful` namespace are several convenience functions for common graph operations and tests (that are not part of the loom algorithm set), for printing a representation of a graph and for covnerting a graph to dictim my visualization format that converts to d2.

 ### License